 The implementation of an API is not part of the API itself.
 The API project and the API implementation remain separate.
 One of the reason is to allow multiple implementations for any given API and offer the possibility to switch between implementations.

-Once the API is generated, you should not modify it in any way.
+Once the API is generated, you should not modify it in any way (unless you plan not to regenerate it later on).
 The API module contains only generated code.
 Any regeneration of it (for example, following a schema update) will actually overwrite any custom made user code modifications.